 A personal statement and a personal profile are the same thing.
 Both are brief summaries of your experience that highlight important qualities the employer should take note of when considering whether to hire you.

-Worse still, sending an employer a generic personal profile suggests that you haven’t put much thought or effort into your application.
+Worse still, sending an employer a generic personal profile suggests you haven’t put much thought or effort into your application.